Eventually we all hear this request

 - Drew (the agent) then takes them to their dream home.

 - The couple loves it.
-Until they find out the price – which is more than their budget.
+Until they find out the price – which is way past their budget.

 - Drew uses this strategy to introduce Jonathan, who can fix up a fixer upper.